 Community, and World

 THE SCOTT METCALF AWARD IS PRESENTED BY OUR CLUB EVERY YEAR for the best newly initiated Rotary service project by another club in our District.
-This year we have selected the Rotary Club of Boulder for their Reusable Water Bottle Filling Station Project.
+Last year we selected the Rotary Club of Boulder for their Reusable Water Bottle Filling Station Project.
 Working with the Boulder Valley Rotary Club as well as the Interact Clubs at Boulder High School and Fairview High School, they have awarded grants of $700 each to eight schools for the refilling station materials.
 They estimate that this project will save over 50,000 single use water bottles annually.

-OUR FOUR WAY TEST AT LONG VIEW HIGH SCHOOL PROJECT resumed January 2015 when several members of the Club’s Four Way Test in the Schools Project continued their work for the current school year.
+OUR FOUR WAY TEST AT LONG VIEW HIGH SCHOOL PROJECT resumed in November when several members of the Club’s Four Way Test in the Schools Project continued their work for the current school year.
 Lakewood Foothills Rotarians have been conducting this activity for several years.
 They are trained as facilitators who then work with small groups of Long View students to teach them about the Four Way Test.
 Then students discuss how it could be applied to important decisions and problems in their own lives.
 This year students who had done the Four Way Test project in previous years spent time with Roger Pool giving their feedback on the project as we plan for the future.
 Our thanks to Harold Pratt, the project leader.

 AS PART OF A CHRISTMAS GIFTS FOR CHILDREN PARTNERSHIP PROJECT WITH WARREN TECH STUDENTS AND STAFF we provided gifts to families of Metro West Housing Solutions from Warren Tech classes, with more gifts from WT also going to the Denver Indian Center.
 Our member’s gifts also went to the children of the Denver Indian Center.
 The Warren Tech efforts were organized by the students in the school’s National Vocational Technical Honor Society.
-Our Club’s work was lead by Natalie Van Tyne and Marshall Turner.
+Our Club’s work was lead by Jeremy Ryan and Marshall Turner.
 Gifts were delivered to both organizations following the Dec 16th meeting by several of our club members.
 Overall we provided gifts for over thirty families at MWHS with about another hundred gifts going to the children served by the DIC.